hpcleuven/VscDocumentation/source/cloud/terraform.md

 Terraform module examples from the VSC repository.
 If you deploy these modules as it is it will deploy several VM examples by default such as:

-1.  **myvm:** simple VM with 20Gb persistent volume and ssh access with port forwarding.
+1.  **MyVM:** simple VM with 20Gb persistent volume and ssh access with port forwarding.

-2.  **myvm-nginx:** Like previous example but with an ansible playbook to install nginx and access to port 80 besides ssh.
+2.  **MyVM-nginx:** Like previous example but with an ansible playbook to install nginx and access to port 80 besides ssh.

-3.  **myvm-vsc_net:** Similar to the first example but also includes a VSC network interface (only available for some projects).
+3.  **MyVM-vsc_net:** Similar to the first example but also includes a VSC network interface (only available for some projects).

-4.  **myvm-nfs_share:** Similar to the first example but it creates a NFS share filesystem and it mounts it during instantiation (only available for some projects).
+4.  **MyVM-nfs_share:** Similar to the first example but it creates a NFS share filesystem and it mounts it during instantiation (only available for some projects).

+5.  **MyVM-windows:** Windows VM with Remote Desktop access.

 But usually you do not want to deploy all these examples, you can just keep the required module and comment out the rest.
 You can do this from